ganarchy/GAnarchy/README.md

 Then, set the project commit with `ganarchy.py set-commit COMMIT`, where `COMMIT` is the full commit hash.
 The commit *must* start with `[Project]` followed by the project name, and may have an optional description.
-(Note: This requirement isn't currently checked, but will be in the future.
+(Note: This requirement isn't properly checked, but will be in the future.
 This is important for a future federation protocol that allows for automatically discovering forks based on the project commit.)

-Currently, you also need to set the project title manually using `ganarchy.py set-project-title PROJECT-TITLE`.
-This will be replaced with the above mechanism in the future.

 Once everything is initialized, add some repos with `ganarchy.py repo add URL`, and enable them with `ganarchy.py repo enable URL`
 (they come disabled by default).
 You are now ready to go.